UCL/PP-SVGPFA/README.md

 ### Demonstration

-A demonstration script for a synthetic data example can be found in demo.m
+A demonstration scripts for a synthetic data example can be found in demo.m